mosra/magnum-website/content/blog/meta/being-productive-with-your-tools.rst

 behavior of Python's ``splitlines()`` isn't nearly as straightforward as it should be either.
-I ended up building my own *searchable* copy of `Eigen documentation <https://tmp.mosra.cz/eigen-docs/>`_, did a similar thing for Android NDK and I'm planning to do that for Python standard library as well.
+I ended up building my own *searchable* copy of `Eigen documentation <https://tmp.mosra.cz/eigen-docs/>`_, did a similar thing for Android NDK and
+`I'm planning to do that for Python standard library as well <https://twitter.com/czmosra/status/1151938326003363840>`_.

+Worth mentioning is `Zeal <https://zealdocs.org/>`_, providing offline docs for various libraries.
+I never used it myself, so can't comment further.

 .. note-dim::